jonathandly/age-calculator/README.md

 # age-calculator
-A frontend project from FrontEnd Mentor, built using React + Vite
+A frontend project from FrontEnd Mentor, built with React + Vite